maliahavlicek/what2do2day/README.md

 ### Automated Testing
 I did install unittest and put tests around the custom filters I wrote as I do not want them breaking.
 Doing such pointed out several type flaws in my logic that I shored up.

-These tests are in  the [/tests/test_filters.py](/tests/test_filters.py)file.
+These tests are in the [/tests/test_filters.py](https://github.com/maliahavlicek/what2do2day/blob/master/tests/test_filters.py) file.
-From a terminal window you can execute this command:
+From a terminal window you can execute this suite of test using the following command:
  ````$ python -m unittest tests/test_filters.py -v````

 ### Defect Tracking
-During the development process where 90% of my time was producing code, I tracked [defects](https://docs.google.com/spreadsheets/d/161VXfe9ELN-CZMsHYaJfk8WoItRxhoAkscJhY_fMjdc/edit?usp=sharing) in a google sheet.
+Once I finished the initial layout of my file structure and had roughed in the base html, I began tracking [defects](https://docs.google.com/spreadsheets/d/161VXfe9ELN-CZMsHYaJfk8WoItRxhoAkscJhY_fMjdc/edit?usp=sharing) in a google sheet.
 They ranged from severely horrible coding errors, to the realization that my features were not 100% defined.

 #### Noteworthy Bugs
 One of the most intriguing bugs I encountered was a 500 error when I introduced page and click metrics.
 It took me a while to figure out how to restructure my ajax call through an onReady function out of base.html so I could easily access my CSRF_token and set it in the headers within the beforeSend function.
 Originally my ajax call was housed in my main.js file.
 That solution fixed 90% of the 500 errors I had seen, but I quickly discovered that my newer pages without forms lacked the setting of the csrf_token in a hidden form.
 It's easy to forget key steps if you take them early in the development process and forget about them a month later.